Venrix/gta-radio/README.md

 **Live at [radio.rreinhardt.dev](https://radio.rreinhardt.dev/)**

 A browser-based GTA radio player.
 Each station is a YouTube video playing through a hidden iframe.
-Hold Q (or long-press on mobile) to open the radial wheel, hover over a station, and it tunes in.
+Hold Q (or tap the current station name) to open the radial wheel, select station, and it tunes in.
 All clients are synced so listeners all hear the same position in the broadcast.

 ## Features